Oracle Backend for Microservices and AI

 Compile .jar in .exec

-This option allows you to upload a .jar file to the Oracle Backend for Spring Boot and Microservices to a GraalVM compiler service.
+This option allows you to upload a .jar file to the Oracle Backend for Microservices and AI to a GraalVM compiler service.
 This service will start a compilation of your microservice in a native file, that it will be executed without JVM support.
 Since the compilation of a .jar file via the tool native-image does not support cross-compilation, so it must be on the same kind of platform where the application will run, this service guarantees a compilation in the same Operating System and CPU type where the service it will be executed on the Kubernetes cluster.
 The Spring Boot application pom.xml with the plugin:

 <plugin>